skip to content

 Biography

 Johannes Hoff was appointed VHI Senior Research Associate in 2019.
-Since September 2020 he is Professor of Dogmatic Theology at the Katholisch-Theologische Fakultät der Universität Innsbruck (Austria) and Honorary Professor at Durham University.
-Prior to this he was Professor of Philosophical Theology at Trinity St David’s University of Wales (previously University of Wales, Lampeter), Honorary Professor at the University of Nottingham, and Assistant Professor at the Faculty of Catholic Theology at the Eberhard Karls University of Tübingen.
+Since September 2020 he is Full Professor at the Institute of Systematic Theology of the University of Innsbruck (Austria) in the tradition of Karl Rahner.
+Prior to this he was Professor of Philosophical Theology at Heythrop College, University of London, and at St David’s University of Wales (previously University of Wales, Lampeter), and Assistant Professor at the Faculty of Catholic Theology at the Eberhard Karls University of Tübingen.

 Research